KMochama/Power-BI-Projects/README.md

 # Power-BI-Projects
-My personal MS Power BI Files and Projects are based on various criteria and different industries.
+My personal MS Power BI Files and Projects that are based on various criteria and different industries.